 The aftermath of a serious work injury can be just as difficult as the accident itself.
 When you need help getting the worker’s compensation benefits your family needs to continue surviving, you need a dedicated Palmdale workplace injury attorney by your side.

-To ensure that you, and your family, receive the best possible outcome from your case, call Koszdin, Fields, Sherry & Katz at 800-747-3447 today for a free initial consultation.
+To ensure that you, and your family, receive the best possible outcome from your case, call Koszdin, Fields & Sherry at 800-747-3447 today for a free initial consultation.
 Or, you can complete our online contact form and get started on your work injury claim as soon as today.